algorandfoundation/algokit-utils-ts/docs/code/modules/index.md

 ▸ **populateAppCallResources**(`atc`, `algod`): `Promise`\<`AtomicTransactionComposer`\>

-Take an existing Atomic Transaction Composer and return a new one with the required app call resources packed into it
+Take an existing Atomic Transaction Composer and return a new one with the required app call resources populated into it

 #### Parameters